emaicus/Rangers-and-Ruffians/docs/archive/Compendium_of_Character_Creation_2_1_0.md

   * __Lightweight:__ Any cup of alcohol affects you like two.
 * __Combat Abilities:__
   * __Become Mist:__ _(Cost 1)_ Spend one action point to become mist to have an attack pass right through you as a reaction.
   * __Charm:__ _(Cost 1)_ As an action, you may cast a charm spell on an entity.
-If the entity fails an inner fire saving throw against your spell power, they cannot attack you until you attack them or they succeed, and you gain advantage on charisma checks with them.
+If the entity fails an inner fire saving throw against your spell power, they cannot attack you until you attack them or they succeed.